illinois/systems-encyclopedia/src/articles/illinois/docker_mac.md

 ### Running Container

 Once we have the template that the image provides, we are able to start instances of those images known as containers.
 Containers (in our case), are designed for one time use.
-They are also operating on your local file system (in our case), because we mount the docker container to your local file system.
+They are also operating on your local file system (in our case), because we mount the docker container to your local file system (using -v flag).
 Thus you can think of it like running commands on your own filesystem, just using a different operating system.

 For example